Take a trip on the harbour on the John King – a 1935 diesel tug built to tow cargo ships from Bristol City Docks to the mouth of the River Avon.

 Built by the last major Bristol shipbuilder, John King spent 35 years towing on the river.
 She also had special duties, which included supplying drinking water to ships in dry dock, assisting at ship launchings and putting vessels into dry dock and occasionally pulling grounded vessels back into deep water.

 But as trade to the Bristol docks declined and motor ships became less reliant on tugs, John King’s workload gradually disappeared.
-Eventually she was bought by Bristol Museums, Galleries & Archives and fully restored to her former glory.
+Eventually she was bought by Bristol Museums and fully restored to her former glory.

 Image credit: Neil Phillips